ys201810/motomedi/README.md

 This repository have a below's function.
 1. Training a DL model.(scripts put at training/)
-2. Confirm the DL inference result at Web UI.(scripts put at web_if/)
+2. Confirming the DL inference result at Web UI.(scripts put at web_if/)
     Currently this UI can confirm only Classification and Object Detection's results.

 ## envirounment